 Official transcripts documenting coursework must be provided prior to starting the program.
 If official transcripts are not provided prior to the start of the program from all institutions attended, students must complete the required course(s).
+Official transcripts are identified as the issuing institution or an authorized third party vendor sending the official transcript directly to Carrington College.
 Carrington College may require further documentation, such as course descriptions and program outlines, to complete the transfer credit evaluation.
 Students and sponsoring agencies will be notified of the transfer credit evaluation outcome.
 The College maintains a record of all transfer credit evaluations and keeps transcripts received for evaluation in the student's record.
 These transcripts become the property of Carrington College and are not copied or forwarded to other institutions.